>

 Best Time To Visit

 Spring and early fall offer mild temperatures and fewer tourists, making it ideal for sightseeing.
-Winter months bring beautiful Christmas markets, although it can be cold.
+The winter months bring beautiful Christmas markets, though it can be cold.

 Remember to check the weather forecast a few days before the trip and before heading to the airport.